awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-examples-xcopy.md

    The role uses the policy to grant `batchoperations.s3.amazonaws.com` permission to read the manifest in the destination bucket\.
 It also grants permissions to GET objects, access control lists \(ACLs\), tags, and versions in the source object bucket\.
 And it grants permissions to PUT objects, ACLs, tags, and versions into the destination object bucket\.

 1. In the source account, create a bucket policy for the source bucket that grants the role that you created in the previous step to GET objects, ACLs, tags, and versions in the source bucket\.
-This step allows Amazon S3 batch operations to get objects from the source bucket through the trusted role\.
+This step allows Amazon S3 Batch Operations to get objects from the source bucket through the trusted role\.

    The following is an example of the bucket policy for the source account\.